Wazzo79/go-ContractNet/README.md

 ### Programatically interfacing GContractNet nodes

-As a developer, sooner rather than later you'll want to start interacting with GContractNet and the Ethereum network via your own programs and not manually through the console.
+As a developer, sooner rather than later you'll want to start interacting with GContractNet and the Contract network via your own programs and not manually through the console.
 To aid this, GContractNet has built in support for a JSON-RPC based APIs ([standard APIs](https://github.com/ContractNet/wiki/wiki/JSON-RPC) and [GContractNet specific APIs](https://github.com/ContractNet/go-ContractNet/wiki/Management-APIs)).
 These can be